-Every of the above five use cases are described on a separate Confluence-page, as follows:
+All of the use cases are described on a separate Confluence-page, as follows:

 - Roles

+- Depiction

 - Description

 - Practical examples

-- · Sequence of events
+- Sequence diagram

 Unhappy flows

 Possible unhappy flows for each use case will be detailed.
 Unhappy flow communication should not include any clues about data - "no freight found", for example, can also be valuable information.